ISU-Monarchs/HabitatRestoration/data-raw/environment/README.md

-The landscape data is stored in this directory.
+The environment data is stored in this directory.
 Cory Haggard is in charge of this directory.